- Horseracing (1984), Lottery (1984), Casinos (1992), Bingo (1994)

 Paying Gambling Taxes in Missouri

 How are gambling winnings taxed?
+OnlineUnitedStatesCasinos has gathered everything you need to know about paying gambling taxes.
 If you want to learn how to report your gambling income to the IRS, check out our exclusive Gambling Taxes Guide.

 Missouri Casinos Map & Guide